Facebook is rolling out a new tool called Test and Learn for Facebook advertisers.

 One can assume more questions will be added as this tool develops.
 It also appears that you can request specific tests that aren’t listed from your ad rep (if you have one).

 Essentially, you are able to create two types of tests:

 - Account Test

-Campaign Comparison Tests allow you to compare two campaigns (obviously) to determine which results in the lowest cost conversions.
+Campaign Comparison Tests allow you to compare two The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. (obviously) to determine which results in the lowest cost conversions.